-- The primary focus of this deer herd has been restoring winter ranges burned by wildfires using re-seeding, herbicide, and other methods. - NDOW is currently using a combination of herbicide treatments and reseeding efforts to help restore and improve transitional and winter range habitats that were burned in several large-scale wildfires that occurred beginning in 2001 and have continued to see wildfires burn crucial winter range and stopover habitats most recently with the Izzenhood Fire (2011), Hot Pot Fire (2016), Rooster Comb Fire 2017, Sheep Creek Fire (2018). - NDOW deployed an additional 45 GPS collars in this herd during the winter of 2017 to identify more migration corridors and initiate long-term monitoring for mining impacts and restoration efforts.
-These data continue to be used in on
+NDOW is currently using a combination of herbicide treatments and reseeding efforts to help restore and improve transitional and winter range habitats that were burned in several large-scale wildfires that occurred beginning in 2001 and have continued to see wildfires burn crucial winter range and stopover habitats most recently with the Izzenhood Fire (2011), Hot Pot Fire (2016), Rooster Comb Fire (2017), Sheep Creek Fire (2018).

+NDOW deployed 45 GPS collars in this herd during the winter of 2019-2020 to identify more migration corridors and initiate long-term monitoring for mining impacts and restoration efforts.
+These data continue to be used in on-going NEPA analyses and project planning for mitigation projects associated with wildfires and mineral exploration activities.

-Habitat Conservation Needs:
+Habitat Conservation Needs (Area 6):